Huw Merriman: Political career

 He moved to East Sussex in 2006 and was elected to Wealden District Council for the Rotherfield ward in 2007 and was re-elected in 2011.
 Merriman stood as a Conservative candidate for North East Derbyshire in the 2010 general election.
 He came second to the incumbent Labour MP Natascha Engel.

 Merriman was selected as the prospective parliamentary candidate (PPC) for Bexhill and Battle in November 2014.
 Other contenders for the seat included future MPs Suella Fernandes (now Braverman) and James Cleverly.
 He won the seat in the 2015 general election with 30,245 votes and a majority of 20,075 (36.4%).
 During the 2015–2017 parliament, he sat on the Procedure Committee.
 From July 2017 to August 2018, he was a parliamentary private secretary (PPS) in the Department for Work and Pensions.
 Merriman was appointed as PPS to then Chancellor of the Exchequer Philip Hammond.

 He supported the UK remaining within the European Union (EU) in the 2016 UK EU membership referendum.
 Merriman voted for then Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
 In the indicative votes held on 27 March, he voted for a referendum on the Brexit withdrawal agreement.

-Merriman supported Jeremy Hunt in the 2019 Conservative Party leadership election.
+Merriman supported Jeremy Hunt in the 2019 Conservative leadership election.
 He voted for Prime Minister Boris Johnson's Brexit withdrawal agreement in October 2019.

 Merriman was the chair of the Transport Select Committee between January 2020 and October 2022.
 He had previously been a member of the committee since September 2017 and was also a member of the Liaison Committee between May 2020 and October 2022.
 Merriman was appointed as Minister of State for Rail and HS2 in October 2022.

-Merriman did not stand for re-election at the 2024 United Kingdom general election.
+He stood down at the 2024 general election.

 Post-parliamentary career

-In October 2024, it was announced that Merriman had been appointed to the role as Chair of the Liverpool Manchester Railway Board.
+In October 2024, Merriman was appointed as Chair of the Liverpool to Manchester Rail Board.
 Merriman was one of three former MPs referred to the Cabinet Office in December 2024 for failure to correctly follow guidance from the Advisory Committee on Business Appointments issued to former government MPs seeking employment once they leave office.
+In October 2025, he was appointed as the chair of the High Speed Rail Group.